skraft9/clickhouse-security-research/README.md

 ### Disclosure Details

 - This security flaw was reported to ClickHouse via Github Security Report feature on 2025-06-19.
 - ClickHouse team reviewed and responded to my report within the same day.
+(Kudos to ClickHouse team!)
 - The vendor deemed the behavior as "expected" and declined to treat the report as an applicable vulnerability.
 - No fix is planned, but public disclosure was explicitly permitted.